 With the emergence of behavioral therapy in the 1960’s and 1970’s, things began to change.
 Around this time, some therapists were having success treating phobias with an approach called systematic desensitization.
 Rather than looking for the “root cause” of a person’s obsessions, these therapists gradually exposed their clients to their fears while they were engaged in some sort of relaxation activity.
 Out of this, emerged Exposure and Response Prevention, which is considered the “gold standard” for OCD treatment today.

-John “Andy” Bradshaw, Marriage & Family Therapist Registered Intern #101517 (supervised by Dino Di Donato, MFT #39831) specializes in the treatment of OCD at Market Street Center for Psychotherapy.
-You can contact him at (510) 599-9845 or email@example.com.
+John “Andy” Bradshaw, Licensed Marriage & Family Therapist #121313, focuses on the treatment of OCD and anxiety at Golden Gate Psychotherapy.
+You can contact him at (510) 599-9845 or firstname.lastname@example.org.